Bank of America seeks to void verdict in $1.27 billion 'Hustle' case

-NEW YORK Bank of America Corp on Thursday asked a federal judge to throw out a jury verdict finding it liable for fraud over defective mortgages sold by its Countrywide unit that resulted in a $1.27 billion penalty.
+NEW YORK Bank of America Corp (BAC.N) on Thursday asked a federal judge to throw out a jury verdict finding it liable for fraud over defective mortgages sold by its Countrywide unit that resulted in a $1.27 billion (765.59 million pounds) penalty.

 The bank urged U.S. District Judge Jed Rakoff in Manhattan to rule for it as a matter of law or order a new trial, arguing that the evidence at trial did not support the jury's October 2013 verdict.

-"The trial evidence, even viewed in the light most favorable to the government, did not prove fraud under this standard," the bank's lawyers wrote.
+"The trial evidence, even viewed in the light most favourable to the government, did not prove fraud under this standard," the bank's lawyers wrote.

 A spokeswoman for Manhattan U.S. Attorney Preet Bharara, whose office brought the case in 2012, declined comment.
 Bharara's office is expected to respond Sept.
 18.